Generic Magazine’s Best Albums of 2018

 The complex thingy is tuneful and intricate, leading to words on a page that make it sound like I know what I’m talking about, when in actual fact I just knocked this shit off in five minutes to meet a deadline.

-Nobody really likes it, but the industry voted on it.
-We picked the safest, least threatening choice possible so it was someone more likely to get a hit on the back of it.
+The industry voted on it.
+We probably picked the safest, least threatening choice possible so it was someone more likely to get a hit on the back of it.
 And as people who are either part of the industry or are desperate to be seen as part of the industry, we’re including it so we don’t look like we made a huge mistake, or so that we impress the people who picked it.